• Skip to primary navigation

 Step-By-Step Instructions

-Prepare a large baking sheet by lining it with parchment paper or a silicone mat.
+Step 1: Preheat your oven to 300 degrees Fahrenheit (150 degrees Celsius) and prepare a large baking sheet by lining it with parchment paper or a silicone mat.
 If using a silicone mat, wipe the mat down with white vinegar.

 Powdered sugar and almond flour in a sieve over a bowl.

-Whip the room temperature egg whites in a stand mixer with a whisk attachment on low speed until foamy, then add the cream of tartar.
+Step 3: Whip the room temperature egg whites in a stand mixer with a whisk attachment on low speed until foamy, then add the cream of tartar.

 Foamy egg whites in a stainless steel bowl.